 For most of the year, the weather in Alabama is beautiful.
 Temperatures can range between 30 and 90 degrees depending on the time of year.

 - Summer can reach a high of 90 degrees, with lows typically around 72

 - Spring has average highs of 77 degrees and lows of 55

 - Fall usually fluctuates between 44 and 72 degrees

-- Winter temperatures average between 30 and 60 degrees, with only 2 inches of snowfall each year on average.
+- Winter temperatures average between 30 and 60 degrees, with only 2 inches of snowfall each year.

 Largest Cities in Alabama

 Birmingham is the largest city in Alabama.
 With a population of about 212,237, it’s also the government seat of Jefferson County.
 Birmingham houses the infamous Red Mountain Park — one of the biggest urban parks in the country.
 At 1200-acres, Red Mountain Park is 40 percent larger than Central Park in NYC.
 Also, Birmingham was chosen to host the 2021 World Games.

 The state capital of Montgomery is the second biggest city, with a population of around 206,000.
 Montgomery is mostly known for its rich history.
 It is governed by a “mayor-council” government, which means the mayor heads the executive branch.

 Starting with the Creek Indian tribes in the early 1800s, settlers quickly established themselves in Montgomery.
 The city was incorporated on December 3, 1819.
 The American Civil Rights Movement of the mid-1950s began and ended in Montgomery.